pranshusharmaa/aimo3-math-reasoning-pipeline/README.md

 The repository contains three research notebooks showing the progression of the system from a stable baseline to heavier ablation variants.

-## Status

-Status: in progress / research prototype

-This is not presented as a finished competition solution or a polished leaderboard package.
-It is a research log studying which inference-time strategies improve reliability under fixed compute.

-The notebooks are organized around three questions:

-1. Can multi-branch reasoning and voting produce a stable baseline?
-2. When should the system spend extra compute on rescue branches?
-3. Can verification or selector logic improve answer choice when votes conflict?

 ## Notebooks

 ### `01_stable_baseline_pipeline.ipynb`